nonblocking/liferay-angularjs-portlet/README.md

 The demonstrator consists of two parts:

 1. A [Spring Portlet MVC](http://docs.spring.io/spring/docs/4.0.x/spring-framework-reference/html/portlet.html) backend that handles all AJAX requests as resource requests.
-   It leverages the [thymeleaf](http://www.thymeleaf.org/) HTML5 template engine to pass the resource URL and other parameters as Javascript variables to the frontend.
+   It leverages the [thymeleaf](http://www.thymeleaf.org/) HTML5 template engine to pass the resource URL and other parameters as JavaScript variables to the frontend.
 2. An [AngularJS](https://angularjs.org/) frontend that can also be run **standalone with node.js**, which can greatly accelerate the development.